roy-jingyang/OrdinoR-doc/source/examples/index.rst

 This page provides a list of example applications developed based on *OrdinoR*.

-Cxamples related to the organizational model mining framework paper [yang2020]_ include:
+Examples related to the organizational model mining framework paper [yang2020]_ include:

 * :ref:`examples_2021arya`
 * :ref:`examples_2021om2-experiments`

-Demos built in some of our other research papers include:
+Demos presented in some of our other research papers include:

 * :ref:`examples_2018liberos` [yang2018]_